Why did you decide to study the MSc Educational Assessment course at Oxford University?

-What strategies do you use to balance your studies with your work and other commitments?
+What strategies did you use to balance your studies with your work and other commitments?

-How does the programme support and engage you as a distance learning student?
+How did the programme support and engage you as a distance learning student?

-What do you particularly like about the course?
+What did you particularly like about the course?

-What do you most value about the teaching at the department?
+What did you most value about the teaching at the department?

 What’s the community (students & staff) like at the department?

-How has your College added to your experience at Oxford?
+How did your College add to your experience at Oxford?

 How has studying the course helped with your professional development?